-Final Results Books and Statistics.
+Final Results Books.

-The final results book for team championships should include, at a minimum, final statistics and results as well as a quote sheet from at least the two head coaches (inclusion of at least one student-athlete per team is preferred).
 For individual/team championships, the media coordinator should include quotes from at least any individual champion(s) as well as from the head coach of the team champion, if applicable.
 It is preferred to also include quotes from a student-athlete of the team champion and the head coach of the second-place team.
-The final book also may include a cover sheet, recap, postgame notes, and/or a play-by-play summary.
+The final brackets and team scores also may include a cover sheet, recap, postgame notes, and/or a play-by-play summary.